 Legends of ancient Hawaiian warriors, mysterious blue lights hovering and zipping in the night sky, tiny people disappearing or being attacked by invisible spirits- these are just some examples of supernatural tales that Hawaii has to offer.

-Some stories tell true experiences with deities like Madam Pele (goddess of volcanoes) as well as guardian protector spirits who could be sharks reincarnated into humans–a type known for their ferocity against invaders; or white owls which defends those uninformed about the spirit world from dark forces at night.
+Some stories tell true experiences with deities like Madam Pele (goddess of volcanoes) as well as guardian protector spirits who could be sharks reincarnated into humans–a type known for their ferocity against invaders; or white owls that defend those uninformed about the spirit world from dark forces at night.

 There are plenty of destinations to choose from that will ensure you have a hauntingly good time.
-Whether your goal is finding the scariest haunted house or just want some spooky scenery, these 10 places in Hawaii are sure to give you chills this Halloween season.
+Whether your goal is finding the scariest haunted house in Hawaii or just want some spooky scenery, these places in Hawaii are sure to give you chills this Halloween season.